-Until recently I was more than happy using ActiveMQ as my message broker.
-I had heard of RabbitMQ several times but never took the chance to look into it.
-A recent talk at LRUG made me decide that I had left it too long and that if I didn't start investigating soon I'd be left behind.
+Until recently I was perfectly happy using ActiveMQ as my message broker.
+I had heard of RabbitMQ several times but never got around to investigating it.
+Then a talk at LRUG convinced me I had left it too long — if I didn't start soon, I would be left behind.

 Installation